-The 39N Master plan recommends that the existing interchange be reconfigured into a fold diamond design to eliminate the circular ramps on the north side of the interchange and serve all movements of traffic.
-The folded diamond reconfiguration of the interchange would create significant positive impacts for the region’s commuter system and throughout the 39N district.
+The 39N Master plan recommended that the existing interchange be reconfigured into a fold diamond design to eliminate the circular ramps on the north side of the interchange and serve all movements of traffic.
 Coupled with the Old Olive Street Road redesign into a “Great Street” offering full connectivity for cars, bikes, and people, the new folded diamond interchange design will more efficiently move commuter traffic and eliminate a barrier for people wishing to easily access the amenities in the 39N district.

 Another benefit of the new Olive/Lindbergh interchange redesign is that it will free up property, formerly used for right of way, that could be used in the future for economic development.